 Other big projects followed as the organization’s architecture practice matured and iServer began to be used more extensively.
 The benefits of bringing it into the organization were far reaching and the EA team successfully achieved their initial objectives.
 They created a central repository with a standardized document management system and achieved a high level of architecture maturity.
 Today, architects can quickly create models through artifact reuse and then link them to relevant solution architecture documentation.
 In fact, iServer has surpassed the bounds of a traditional EA tool to become a key operational asset for the Hamilton City Council.

 “The support service is great.
 Whenever we need support, we get it – there’s great coverage around the clock.”

 What the platform provided the EA team was a means of exploring its organizational DNA.
 When a new capability needs to be brought online, for instance, iServer is used with great success to assess the potential impact on the application and technology landscapes.
 The solution has also significantly improved their problem management and troubleshooting processes.
-Being able to see the building blocks from customer all the way to the back end data has made a big difference in this area.
+Being able to see the building blocks from customer data all the way to back-end data has made a big difference in this area.